-Around seven out of ten Americans (69%) use social networking sites such as Facebook, Instagram, Twitter, LinkedIn, and Pinterest, as of 2018, up from 26% in 2008.
+Around seven out of ten Americans (69%) use social media sites including Facebook, Instagram, Twitter, LinkedIn, and Pinterest, up from 26% in 2008.
 On social media sites, users may develop biographical profiles, communicate with friends and strangers, do research, and share thoughts, photos, music, links, and more.

-User and Advertiser Demographics
+Early User and Advertiser Demographics

-As the sites have become increasingly popular, the user base has expanded from teenagers and young adults to include more people over the age of 50.
+As the sites became increasingly popular, the user base expanded from teenagers and young adults to include more people over the age of 50.
 Although Facebook began in 2004 as a site for college students with log-ins restricted to those with .edu e-mail addresses, in Sep.
 2006 it opened registration to everyone and as of Jan.
 15, 2014, 23.3% of users were 18-24 years old, 24.4% were 25-34 years old, 31.1% were 35-54, and 15.6% were 55 and older.
 As of Feb.
-2014, nearly two-thirds of social media users accessed sites from their computers once a day and nearly half of smartphone owners visited a social networking site every day.
-Two in five Americans have used social media at work, while one in five admits to having logged into social media while in the bathroom.
+2014, nearly two-thirds of social media users accessed sites from their computers once a day and nearly half of smartphone owners visited a social media platform every day.
+Two in five Americans had used social media at work, while one in five admitted to having logged into social media while in the bathroom.

 Social media’s largest source of revenue is advertising.
-Twitter, YouTube, and Facebook profit from advertising while LinkedIn profits from ads, subscribers, and selling data to third parties.Social media ad revenue is expected to reach $8.8 billion in 2012, an increase of 43% from 2011.
-Gaming also accounts for a large portion of social networking revenue, with an expected $6.2 billion in 2012.
+Social media ad revenue was expected to reach $8.8 billion in 2012, an increase of 43% from 2011.
+Gaming also accounted for a large portion of social media revenue, with an expected $6.2 billion in 2012.
 Predictions place overall social media revenue at about $34 billion by 2016, an increase from $11.8 billion in 2011 and the projected $16.9 billion in 2012.

-Social networking sites play a large role in shaping the political landscape.
-More than a quarter of US voters younger than 30 (including 37% of those 18-24 years old) reported that they obtained information about the 2008 Presidential campaign from social media.
+Social media has played a large role in shaping the political landscape.
+More than a quarter of US voters younger than 30 (including 37% of those 18-24 years old) reported that they obtained information about the 2008 presidential campaign from social media.
 On Nov.
-3, 2008, the day before the US Presidential election, Democratic candidate Barack Obama had 2,379,102 Facebook supporters, 38% more than Republican candidate John McCain who had 620,359 supporters.
+3, 2008, the day before the US presidential election, Democratic candidate Barack Obama had 2,379,102 Facebook supporters, 38% more than Republican candidate John McCain who had 620,359 supporters.

 Joining the social media sites was part of the administration’s efforts to meet President Obama’s call to “reform our government so that it is more efficient, more transparent, and more creative.”
 On Sep.
-16, 2009, The Washington Times broke a story that the White House had begun collecting and storing comments and videos posted on social networking sites, bringing invasion of privacy criticism.
+16, 2009, The Washington Times broke a story that the White House had begun collecting and storing comments and videos posted on social media, bringing invasion of privacy criticism.
 Defenders stated that the White House was simply complying with the Presidential Records Act, which requires the preservation of all presidential records.

 Twitter CEO Dick Costolo dubbed the 2012 election the “Twitter election.”
 All of the main 2012 presidential candidates had Facebook and Twitter accounts.
 Barack Obama and Mitt Romney maintained MySpace accounts, and Obama also has a Pinterest account.
-As of Sep.
-8, 2011, 35 global heads of state had Twitter accounts; every US federal Cabinet agency and 84% of state governors were active on Twitter; and more than 40% of global religious leaders like the Dalai Lama and the Pope were on Twitter.
-The 2012 presidential election set the record for most-tweeted event with more than 327,000 tweets per minute being sent when Barack Obama was announced the winner.
+The 2012 presidential election set the record at the time for most-tweeted event with more than 327,000 tweets per minute being sent when Barack Obama was announced the winner.
 The image of him and his wife that Obama posted upon his reelection with “Four more years” became the most re-tweeted tweet with over 816,883 re-tweets as of Nov.
 19, 2012 (breaking Justin Beiber’s record of over 200,000 re-tweets).

 The protests in Tunisia, which spawned the Arab Spring, were fueled and organized by social media as were protests in Egypt and Iran.
 The governments of those countries censored and attempted to shut down the social media sites.
 In response to the censorship, Hillary Clinton, US Secretary of State, said, “The United States believes passionately and strongly in the basic principle of free expression… And it is the case that one of the means of expression, the use of Twitter is a very important one, not only to the Iranian people but now increasingly to people around the world, and most particularly to young people.”

 Social media site growth has sometimes outpaced the development of rules, laws, and etiquette regarding their use.
 For example, in Feb.
 2009 Congressman Peter Hoekstra (R-MI) tweeted his whereabouts as he traversed war zones in Iraq, which gave rise to security concerns about the use of social media to post real-time locations.

 Illinois passed a law in Aug.
-2009 banning registered sex offenders from using social networking sites.
+2009 banning registered sex offenders from using social media.
 However, a Dec.
 31, 2008 Internet Safety Technical Task Force report presented to the US State Attorneys General found that adults lying about their ages to initiate relationships with minors are a rare occurrence; 43% of online sexual predators were identified as minors, 30% were adults between the ages of 18 and 21, and 9% were adults over the age of 21.

-On May 2, 2012, Maryland became the first state to pass a law prohibiting employers from asking current or prospective employees for their user names or passwords for social networking sites.
+On May 2, 2012, Maryland became the first state to pass a law prohibiting employers from asking current or prospective employees for their user names or passwords for social media.
 Governor Jerry Brown of California announced via Twitter on Sep.
 27, 2012 that he signed two bills into law to prohibit employers and universities from demanding passwords.
 Other states have followed suit and have passed social media protection laws or have laws pending.